comphy-lab/pyRheo/README.md

 - [License](#license)

 ## Documentation
-Refer to the `\doc` folder to learn more about the package and how to utilize its API.
+Refer to the `doc/` folder to learn more about the package and how to utilize its API.
 The Documentation will be available via ReadtheDocs once the repository is public.

 ## Installation